c9/docs.c9.io/src/faq/faq.md

 	git push heroku master

 : `git_heroku_address_of_repo` is the git link, which you can find on the Heroku page.
 After enterting these, your project will be deployed to Heroku.

+Why can't I run code that spawns a child process?
+:  Cloud9 blocks the creation of child processes for security reasons, since you are running your code in a shared environment.
+In the future, we will offer private run environments in which you will be able to create child processes.